Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

   .style('width', (d) => `${d / 10 * 100}%`)
 ```

-Here the you've added a callback.
-The callback takes the data as a parameter, and returns the value for the width property.
+Here you've added a callback.
+The callback takes the data as a parameter and returns the value for the width property.

-With this in place the width of each bar is a percentage of the width of the screen.
+With this in place, the width of each bar is a percentage of the width of the screen.

 ### D3 HTML Review